samarjeet/apocharmm/README.md

 ```
 git clone git@github.com:samarjeet/apocharmm --recursive
 ```
-(if you already cloned this repo, but forgot the `--recursive` flag, simply run `git submodule update --init --force --remote` from within the testapocharmm directory).
+(if you already cloned this repo, but forgot the `--recursive` flag, simply run `git submodule update --init --force --remote` from within the apocharmm directory).

 2. Create & activate the right conda environment :
 ```